 Grow in average, dry to medium moisture, well-drained soil in full sun to part shade.

-Wild petunia is a Missouri native perennial which occurs in dryish soils in open woods, glades, prairies and fields throughout the State except for the far southeastern lowlands.
+Ruellia humilis, commonly called wild petunia, is a Missouri native perennial which occurs in dryish soils in open woods, glades, prairies and fields throughout the State except for the far southeastern lowlands.
 Typically grows to 2' tall.
 Features tubular, bell-shaped, petunia-like flowers (to 3" long), each with five shallow rounded lobes.
 May to October bloom period.
 Lavender to lilac flowers appear singly or in clusters in the upper leaf axils.
 Oblong to lanceolate, olive green leaves to 4" long.
 Leaves and stems are hairy.